Updated: June 2, 2026

 • Higher value: Custom-built homes have better market appeal and higher rental potential than older, unrenovated properties.

-• Modern and efficient: New builds comply with the latest energy and insulation laws, saving you money on future bills and renovations.
+• Modern and efficient: New builds in Portugal comply with the latest energy and insulation laws, saving you money on future bills and renovations.

 Disadvantages